tobywinter/primer/README.md

 - Use the Pie function to estimate the upper limit, required to generate n primes.
 Since the Seive of Eratosthenes method generates prime numbers up to a given limit and we want a given number of primes.
 - Make sure that more primes are generated with the sieve than are needed by the user.
 - Multiply the resulting array of primes by each number in the initial array to generate a 2D array that will be printed as a multiplication table.
 - Make sure any erroneous inputs are handled, using regex for simplicity.

 #### TDD the building of these key features:
+- Generate Prime Numbers up to N
+- Print Multiplication Table for primes up to N
+- Handle user inputs: only accept whole numbers greater than 1

 ## Structure